cmu-mars/cmu-robotics/documents/swagger-yaml/cp1-th.md

 ### POST /done

 #### Description
-used by the TA to indicate to the TH that the turtlebot has reached the goal and that the mission has been completed. note that incomplete missions will result in an error and not use this end point.
+used by the TA to indicate to the TH that the test is over. turtlebot has reached the goal and that the mission has been completed. note that incomplete missions will result in an error and not use this end point.

 #### Parameters